whyismynamerudy/Planck/README.md

 # todoJavaApplication
 The To-Do/Homework Planner app I created as the final project for my IB CS HL Internal Assessment

 This application was created for the purposes of an internal assessment for my high school diploma; as such, it was created in such a way as to adhere to the constraints placed upon those in the diploma programme.
+It has been uploaded to this repository as a way to track my improvement over time.

+This is not a representation of my current programming and developmental skills.

 The MySQL database that was locally created and used during the development of this application is exported and included in this repository for completion - it will not be edited to work with an online database in the near future.